RobotoRaccoon/CommandHelperScripts/README.md

 #### Daily Login
 Track consecutive daily logins and give monetary rewards for logging in

+#### Fun Stuff
+Assorted collection of scripts that don't really serve a purpose:
+* Manipulation: Explode, punt, or make a player super-jump

 #### Join/Quit
 Alter join and quit messages for players to pick a random message each time.
 Includes commands to disable messages for players with a given silentjoin permission, and announce fake join/quit messages.